tmakian99/SignLanguage/README.md

-# SignLanguage
+# Sign Language Recognition Program
 Sign language in Real Time
-# Sign Language Recognition Program

 This is a program designed to recognize sign language signs using hand landmark data captured from a webcam.
 It utilizes the MediaPipe library for hand landmark detection and a RandomForestClassifier for machine learning-based sign recognition.

 ## Table of Contents